Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 *<p style="text-align: center;">This card shows both scalable and responsive behavior.
 The width smoothly change with the screen size, but drastically change at a certain screen size.</p>*

 Only by combining both scalability and responsiveness in our design, can we create a high-quality website.
-When working with the DS, ask yourself, should this portion be scalable or responsive?
-If this portion is scalable, does it still work in mobile?
-Do I need a media query to develop for different viewports?
+When translating from Figma to code, most of the time, the work is in deciding what part of the Figma design should scale, and what part should be responsive.
+Here are some rules of thumbs (**note**: not hard rules!) for components that should be scalable vs responsive:

+Scalable:

+- Columns
+- Any empty space
+- Anything involving max-width, max-height, or percentage units

+Responsive:

+- Any text, such as titles and paragraphs
+- Buttons
+- Margins
+- Padding
+- Any class that uses breakpoint-*

+Both:

+- Logos
+- Cards

 ### PropType as Documentation